Read time 5 minutes

 How to change user Mailbox Properties with Exchange Online PowerShell?

-To efficiently manage user mailboxes through Exchange Online PowerShell, you can utilize the Get-Mailbox and Set-Mailbox cmdlets.
-One of the key advantages of Exchange PowerShell is the ability to simultaneously modify properties across multiple mailboxes.
+If you want to manage user mailboxes via Exchange Online PowerShell, you can do that easily with the help of Get-Mailbox and Set-Mailbox cmdlets.
+The most significant advantage of using Exchange PowerShell is that you can modify the properties of multiple mailboxes at once.

 Now, to verify that the changes are applied to the mailboxes, do the following things: